DKTJONATHAN/TheReport/src/content/posts/sha-scandle-ruto-duale-on-the-spotlight.md

 ## The Great Cover-Up: When Websites Disappear

-The most damning evidence of government complicity came on August 25, 2025, when the Kenya Master Health Facility Registry (KMHFR)—the official database that allowed citizens to verify hospital legitimacy—was mysteriously pulled offline just hours after CS Duale's press conference about ghost hospitals.
+The most damning evidence of government complicity came on August 25, 2025, when the Kenya Master Health Facility Registry (KMHFR), the official database that allowed citizens to verify hospital legitimacy, was mysteriously pulled offline just hours after CS Duale's press conference about ghost hospitals.

 ### The Digital Assassination of Transparency

 The KMHFR contained critical data on all health facilities, including their geographical location, bed capacities, and regulatory information.
-Its sudden disappearance wasn't a technical glitch—it was a calculated move to hide evidence.
+Its sudden disappearance wasn't a technical glitch, it was a calculated move to hide evidence.
 When citizens tried to access kmhfr.health.go.ke, they were met with error messages reading "This site can't be reached".

 The timing was no coincidence.
 Within hours of Duale announcing the closure of over 700 facilities flagged as fraudulent, the very tool Kenyans could use to cross-check hospital legitimacy had vanished.
 As one investigative report noted: "The digital footprint of the registry has been erased.
 Why now?
 The timing is everything."